bcgov/popProjApp/README.md

 # popProjApp
-Temporary repo for development of the population projections app
+Repository for development of the population projections app